 How Calculate Density works

-Density values are calculated using the algorithm from the Kernel Density tool in ArcGIS Desktop.
+Density values are calculated using the algorithm from the Kernel Density tool in ArcGIS Pro.
 Kernel Density uses a cell size equal to the default value, divided by four.
 If the input features are points, then the distances will be measured using the geodesic method.
 If the input features are lines, then the distances will be measured using the planar method.

 The Kernel Density tool creates a raster output, whereas standard feature analysis tools create vector outputs.
 Therefore, Calculate Density also uses the Reclassify and Raster to Polygon geoprocessing tools to convert the raster to polygons before the results are displayed in Map Viewer.

 Use Calculate Density to create a density map using point or line measurements.
 Other tools may be useful in solving similar but slightly different problems.